 Ayahuasca is “more than DMT”, it goes well beyond brain chemistry.
 As already said, it is a Spirit.
 It is a being with a much greater Power than ours, that came here to guide and teach profound secrets of the universe.

-It has also a strong personality.
-I still remember once, when I was under its effect and I was forced to crawl to the bathroom and vomit.
+It also has a strong personality.
+I still remember once, when I was under its effect and I had to go to the bathroom and vomit, walking on all fours because I couldn't walk.
 It told me (in Spanish): "Debes ser humilde.
 Inclinate ante los dióses!"
 (You must be humble.
-Bow before of the gods!)
+Bow before the gods!)